telekom/reuse-template/docs/using-the-template/create-repo.md

 :::tip

-You can either do this manually by downloading the files and combining the contents of the directories, or by adding the template as a new remote to your local repo.
+You can either do this manually by downloading the files and combining the contents of the directories, or by adding the template as a new remote to your local repo and merging the template `main` as you would any other remote branch.

 :::